Anjigadu/designpatterns/design_principles.md

 3. Favor Composition over Inheritance.
 4. Strive for loosely coupled design between objects that interact.
 5. Classes should be open for extension but closed for Change.
+6. Depends upon abstractions not on concrete implementations. (dependency inversion principle)